Robust subspace clustering: Theoretical results. Theoretical results

 The number of true discoveries is shown to scale at least like dimension over the log of the density.
 This may suggest that the number of true discoveries decreases (albeit very slowly) as the sampling density increases.
 This behavior is to be expected: when the sampling density becomes exponentially large (in terms of the dimension of the subspace) the number of true discoveries become small since we need fewer columns to synthesize a point.
-In fact, the $d/\log \rho$ behavior seems to be the correct scaling.
-Indeed, when the density is low and $\rho$ takes on a small value, \eqref{numtrue} asserts that we make on the order of $d$ discoveries, which is tight.
-Imagine now that we are in the high-density regime and $\rho$ is exponential in $d$.
-Then as the points gets tightly packed, we expect to have only one discovery in accordance with \eqref{numtrue}.
+In fact, the $d/\log\rho$ behavior seems to be the correct scaling.
+Indeed, when the density is low and $\rho$ takes on a small value, (\ref{numtrue}) asserts that we make on the order of $d$ discoveries, which is tight.
+Imagine now that we are in the high-density regime and $\rho$ is exponential in~$d$.
+Then as the points gets tightly packed, we expect to have only one discovery in accordance with (\ref{numtrue}).

-Theorem \ref{mtwithd} establishes that there are many true discoveries.
+Theorem~\ref{mtwithd} establishes that there are many true discoveries.
 This would not be useful for clustering purposes if there were only a handful of very large true discoveries and all the others of negligible magnitude.
-The reason is that the similarity matrix $\mtx{W}$ would then be close to a sparse matrix and we would run the risk of splitting true clusters.
-This is not what happens and our proofs can show this although we do not do this in this paper for lack of space.
+The reason is that the similarity matrix $\mathbf{W}$ would then be close to a sparse matrix and we would run the risk of splitting true clusters.
+Our proofs show that this does not happen although we do not present an argument for lack of space.
 Rather, we demonstrate this property empirically.
-On our running example, Figures \ref{fig:hist1} and \ref{fig:hist2} show that the histograms of appropriately normalized true discovery values resemble a bell-shaped curve.
+On our running example, Figure~\ref{fighist1}(a) and~(b) shows that the histograms of appropriately normalized true discovery values resemble a bell-shaped curve.
+Note that each true discovery corresponds to a nonzero coefficient which can take on either a positive or negative value.